 Repayment benefits: 0.25% interest rate reduction when you sign up for auto-debit of your monthly payments

-Repayment options: flexible repayment options ranging from 10 to 30 years, including consolidation
+Repayment options: flexible repayment options including income driven options and loan terms ranging from 10 to 30 years, including a loan consolidation option